 We’re all going on a big-screen holiday

 Choose your destination, fasten your seats and get ready for take off.
-Here's 30 films, set in exotic locations that are almost as good travelling abroad
+Here's 31 films, set in exotic locations to help you plot your next getaway.

 Ahh, gay Paris, the home of bohemian arty types who permanently sit in a cloud of cigarette smoke drinking coffee, absinthe or both.
 Midnight In Paris is essentially a time travel movie starring Owen Wilson as screenwriter and aspiring novelist Gil Pender.
 Like many tourists, he retraces the steps of past Parisian creatives past… then he’s swept back in time to the 1920s.
 Sounds bonkers but is actually a very wanderlust-inspiring comedy.

 Travel inspo, you say?
 We can’t leave out Chevvy Chase’s National Lampoon’s European Vacation.
 After winning an all-expenses Euro vaycay on a game show, the Griswald family head over the pond to see the sights – Stonehenge, London, Paris, Rome and Bavaria.
 The Hills are alive with the sound of the Griswalds.
 Lap it up, folks, it’s a classic.